 I’ve previously done and enjoyed both the original London and Warwick Castle Dungeon, along with the new London one, which is meh.
 As such, basically everything that was on offer here is a rerun of scenes I’d seen before, usually with some local twist in the wording.
 Rooms like the courthouse, in which you get shouted at and humiliated, and the torture chamber, in which you get shouted at and humiliated, lost their impact somewhat with lack of a good crowd.

 Two words come to mind for the ex-Charlie and the Chocolate Factory boat ride and they are ‘grim’ and ‘sparse’.
-It was weird to recognise parts of the layout and think that this used to be chocolate, now it’s a bloke handing from his wrists being cut in half by a two man cross cut saw.
+It was weird to recognise parts of the layout and think that this used to be chocolate, now it’s a bloke hanging from his wrists and being sliced in half by a two-man cross-cut saw.

 The twist on the pub scene was that it’s Dick Turpin instead of Jack the Ripper.
 It also used some elements of Sweeney Todd for a bit of ASMR in the dark, air cannons to the neck and a collapsing seat.
 Probably the most interesting one for me.